 Traditional Snowshoe Storage

-Storing your snowshoes probably isn’t that high on the list of concerns related to caring for your snowshoes.
-However, if you’re lucky enough to have a handcrafted pair of traditional snowshoes, such as wooden snowshoes with rawhide or babiche lacing, storage is critical.
+Storing your snowshoes probably isn’t that high on the concerns related to caring for your snowshoes.
+However, storage is critical if you’re lucky enough to have a handcrafted pair of traditional snowshoes, such as wooden snowshoes with rawhide or babiche lacing.
 It should be near the top of your list of traditional snowshoe care once the season is over.

 Where To Store Your Snowshoes